Ibuprofen does not worsen COVID symptoms — study

 The NSAID family of anti-inflammatory drugs includes those widely used by the general public like ibuprofen — an active substance in common drugs, such as Nurofen or Advil — or ketoprofen.

-Concerns over the drugs emerged at the start of the COVID pandemic and centred on suspicions that they can worsen infections, especially bacterial.
+Concerns over the drugs emerged at the start of the coronavirus pandemic and centred on suspicions that they can worsen infections, especially bacterial.

 In March 2020, for example, the World Health Organization (WHO) recommended that people suffering COVID-19 symptoms avoid self-medicating with ibuprofen, after French officials warned that anti-inflammatory drugs could worsen effects of the virus.